BonoboPLC/lojjo_wiki/administration/games/lottery.md

 ## Payout Table

-Sample payout table for a 6/49 + 2/11 Powerball game
+You can create custom payout tables for each number range/ticket price combination.

-Pick 6 numbers between 1 and 49  + 2 Numbers between 1 and 11.
+For example you can have Payout table A a 6/49 game with a $2 buy-in and Payout Table B for a 6/49 game with a $1 buy-in.

-There are 3 different type of games currently offered on the Platform.
+Sample payout table for a 6/49 + 2/11 Bonus pick game are shown below.

 | Sample Payout Table | |
 | ------ | ------ | ------ |